colgreen/Redzen/README.md

 general purpose code.

 This project endeavours to provide code that is high quality, well tested, clean, performant, efficient.
-The name alludes to an attempt to combine the authoring of code with the [Zen](https://en.wikipedia.org/wiki/Zen) philosophy.
+The name alludes to an attempt to apply [Zen](https://en.wikipedia.org/wiki/Zen) philosophy to the creation of software.

 ## Redzen top level namespaces